Frequently Asked Questions

-The Adobe Creative Cloud applications that we use (Illustrator, Photoshop, Lightroom, InDesign, Acrobat Pro, Dreamweaver, Flash, After Effects and Premiere) can be licensed at a significant savings while you are a student directly through Adobe's cloud-based monthly subscription program (approximately $30 a month).
-All IM students are required to purchase a subscription to Lynda.com, a huge online library of video tutorials.
-Several discount plans are available through our IM program and the college bookstore.
+The Adobe Creative Cloud applications that we use (Illustrator, Photoshop, Lightroom, InDesign, Acrobat Pro, Dreamweaver, Audition, After Effects and Premiere) can be licensed at a significant savings while you are a student directly through Adobe's cloud-based monthly subscription program (approximately $30 a month).
+All IM students are provided with a complimentary subscription to Lynda.com, a huge online library of video tutorials.

 WHAT OTHER EQUIPMENT WILL I NEED?

 Computer Access: Integrated Media students will need to have access to computers with the same software we'll use during instruction in order to complete their work.
 While some parts of assignments can be done in class, significant out-of-class time is spent on homework.
 While having a computer connected to the Internet at home makes this much more convenient, those student who do not have access to a computer will need to plan on using the college's Open Computer Lab facilities each week to complete assignments.

 All students should have earbuds/headphones, a 1GB thumb/flash drive and/or access to free cloud-based storage such as Dropbox.